sinonjs/fake-timers/.github/ISSUE_TEMPLATE.md

 > We understand you have a problem and are in a hurry, but please provide us with some info to make it much more likely for your issue to be understood, worked on and resolved quickly.

-* Lolex version : _please verify that the bug exists in the latest Lolex release_
+* FakeTimers version : _please verify that the bug exists in the latest FakeTimers release_
 * Environment   : <!-- Browser, OS, ... -->
 * Example URL   : <!-- If you have one, such as a jsbin -->
 * Other libraries you are using: